 The camp included a range of daytime and evening activities as well as one-to-one and group sessions with Scottish Huntington’s Association Specialist Youth Advisors, on the issues surrounding Huntington’s disease and being a young carer.

-We provided grants directly to carers who care for an adult over 21, and who live in West Lothian to plan and pay for a short break of their choice.
+We provided grants directly to carers and young carers who live in West Lothian.